 I feel like I should be offering up something pink, red, and/or heart-shaped today, as it’s the day before V-Day and all.
 But then again, nothing says love like a little healing, nourishing, comforting, magical soup – am I right?
 Especially if your loved one has one of many nasty bugs that seem to be going around this winter.

 So if your Valentine is trying to kick a cold, how about a piping hot bowl of Healing Soba Noodle Soup alongside that heart-shaped box of chocolates?
+With garlic, ginger, and turmeric, this stuff is THE best soup for a cold.

 When I created this recipe for Healing Soba Noodle Soup, I put all of the healing ingredients together I could think of.
 The antibacterial properties of garlic.
 Ginger’s clearing and warming goodness.
 Turmeric’s anti-inflammatory wonders.